TimvanScherpenzeel/spars/README.md

 - Add support for microphone input to AudioManager
 - Add screen lock API polyfill (lock screen from orientation switches when in fullscreen mode)
 - Look if it is possible to use GPU compressed textures in 2D canvas contexts (likely it won't be)
-- Add primary support for efficient spritesheets reading / splitting (possibly in the asset loader)
 - Add support for KTX2 textures and Basis Universal textures (once a stabalized version has landed)

 ## API